SNMetamorph/PrimeXT/README.md

 We need interested people to work on this SDK with us!
 Main goals of this project is:
 - Optimizing world rendering as much as possible
 - Implementing HDR rendering pipeline
-- Updating PhysX headers to modern SDK version
+- Total rework of material system
+- Improving physics futher: ragdolls, vehicles, fine-tuning, etc.
 - Implementing particle engine, something like in Source Engine
-- Cross-platform (now Windows and Linux supported, Android in plans)
+- Cross-platform (Windows and Linux supported, Android port in plans)
-- Writing actual documentation, translating it to English (in process)
+- Writing actual documentation, translating existing pages to English
-- Code refactoring
+- Code refactoring (where it really needed)

 Full list of project goals you can see on documetation site, it's available [here](https://snmetamorph.github.io/PrimeXT/), but now it's still in progress.
 Therefore, you can tell suggestion about what should be documented at first.